jhonpulido1990/simple_shell/README.md

 Sat Mar 16 20:39:43 EDT 2013
 Slashes in the pathname prevent the shell from using PATH to look up the command name, so the shell executes /bin/date directly.

-## _how to run another program with the exceve system call
+## _How to run another program with the exceve system call

 execve() executes the program referred to by pathname.
 This causes the program that is currently being run by the calling
        process to be replaced with a new program, with newly initialized stack, heap, and (initialized and uninitialized) data segments. pathname must be either a binary executable, or a script starting with a line of the form:

-           #!interpreter [optional-arg]
+        interpreter [optional-arg]

        For details of the latter case, see "Interpreter scripts" below.

        argv is an array of pointers to strings passed to the new program as its command-line arguments.
        By convention, the first of these strings (i.e., argv[0]) should contain the filename associated with the file being executed.
 The argv array must be terminated by a NULL pointer.
 (Thus, in the new program, argv[argc] will be NULL.)